sagemath/trac_to_gh/Issue 4645.md

 # Issue 4645: in setup.py module_list.py is hidden with no comment.
 VERY CONFUSING

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4645

 Original creator: was